MMADUs/MMADUs/README.md

 - 👋 Hi, I’m @MMADUs
-- I’m interested in software development
+- I’m interested in software engineering
 - You can reach me on discord, godtax.

 <!---